-When buying a new gadget for your computer such as an external hard drive or USB flash drive, you may be excited to use it on your PC immediately.
-You’d think that using it would be as easy as plugging it in to your PC.
-However, sometimes, you’re unable to run your device in your computer because of an error which is usually in this form: This device cannot start. (code 10).
+When buying a new gadget for your computers such as an external hard drive or USB flash drive, you may be excited to use it on your PC immediately.
+You’d think that using it would be as easy as plugging it into your PC.
+However, sometimes, you’re unable to run your device on your computer because of an error which is usually in this form: This device cannot start. (code 10).
 In this article, we list 8 ways how you can fix this issue.

 There are plenty of reasons why you will encounter this error.
 Fortunately, the solutions to this problem, no matter the cause, are relatively easy.
 We provide 8 easy fixes for the Code 10 Error below.